Angelinsky7/HashStorage/README.md

 ```

 ## Types of store
-* StorageHash   : as a JSON string
+* StorageJson   : as a JSON string
 * Storage64     : json encoded64 string
 * StorageParams : as a list of key=param